 1 Rollie Lal, Understanding China and India, Praeger Security International, 2006.
 In her study, she notes that the difficulty in preserving India’s decision-making sovereignty is the overriding concern of the Indian strategic community.
 Territorial integrity was the primary concern of the Chinese community.

 3 Private conversations with the then Indian foreign and defence minister of the Vajpayee government and with the first national security advisor of the Singh government.
-A hint of it can be found in Pervez Musharraf’s interview on the failed Kashmir deal.
+A hint of it can be found in Pervez Musharraf’s interview on the failed Kashmir deal(link is external).

 4 While often said in public, this was iterated in back-to-back briefings in 2013 by the US National Security Council’s Afghan point man, Peter Lavoy, and his Indian counterpart in the foreign ministry.

 5 NSA Shiv Shankar Menon, closed-door speech to Indian Foreign Service Mid-Career Training members, May 2011.
 The speech refers to the fact that India has used “controlled applications of force” across the Indo-Pakistan border.
 “We did not publicize it because they would have had no choice but to retaliate and escalate.”

 7 Foreign Secretary Shyam Saran, 2005 speech(link is external).